 In a small company with limited resources, the distraction or loss of key personnel at any point in time may be disruptive to performance.
 The Company's benefits programs are key to recruiting and retaining talented employees.
-The rapid increase in UTMD's employee healthcare plan costs, for example, may cause the Company to have to reduce coverages which in turn represents a risk to retaining key employees.
+An increase in UTMD's employee healthcare plan costs, for example, may cause the Company to have to reduce coverages which in turn represents a risk to retaining key employees.

-Fluctuations in foreign currencies relative to the U.S. Dollar (USD) can result in significant differences in period to period financial results:
+Fluctuations in foreign currencies relative to the USD can result in significant differences in period to period financial results:

-Since a significant portion of UTMD's sales are outside the U.S. and consolidated financial results are reported in USD terms, a stronger USD can have negative effects.
+Since a significant portion of UTMD's sales are invoiced in foreign currencies and consolidated financial results are reported in USD terms, a stronger USD can have negative revenue effects.
+Conversely, a weaker USD would increase foreign subsidiary operating costs in USD terms.
 For the portion of sales to foreign entities made in fixed USD terms, a stronger USD makes the devices more expensive and weakens demand.
-For the portion invoiced in a foreign currency, not only USD-denominated sales and profits are reduced, but also gross profits and operating profits in foreign currency terms are reduced because finished distributed products and/or U.S. made raw materials and components are likely being purchased in fixed USD.
+For the portion invoiced in a foreign currency, not only USD-denominated sales are reduced, but also gross profits may be reduced because finished distributed products and/or U.S. made raw materials and components are likely being purchased in fixed USD.